 Brut y Tywysogion 1157

-Beautiful and ridiculous, Ewloe Castle is a mystery.
-For a start, there is very little documentary evidence regarding the castle, which makes even its dating a matter of some speculation.
-It is thought to have been the work of Llywelyn ap Gruffudd (1223-1282) in or around 1257, but there is enough doubt to suggest that it could well be the work of an earlier generation of Gwynedd princes.
-But the most curious aspect of Ewloe Castle is, of course, its siting - which is, to say the very least, very strange.
+Beautiful and intriguing, Ewloe Castle is a mystery, raised within the fastness and once vastness of the Wepre woodland.
+There is very little documentary evidence regarding the castle, which makes even its dating a matter of some speculation.
+It was thought to have been the work of Llywelyn ap Gruffudd (1223-1282) in or around 1257, but there is enough doubt to suggest that it could well be the work of an earlier generation of Gwynedd princes - it remains the matter of some considerable debate.
+But perhaps the most curious aspect of Ewloe Castle is its position - which is, to say the very least, very strange.

-But what on earth was the thinking in building a castle in the middle of dense woodland?
-It’s patently ridiculous, obviously, from a military standpoint.
+So, what on earth was the thinking in building a castle in the middle of dense woodland?
+As has been stated, it’s patently ridiculous, obviously, at least from a military standpoint.
 Not only do the trees provide an inordinate amount of cover to an attacking force, but as has been mentioned already, the castle is in places virtually overlooked by surrounding high ground.
 It is entirely doubtful Ewloe Castle would have been able to hold against a determined assault for any length of time.

 This then has been the puzzle, squaring off the inherent military weaknesses of Ewloe Castle with the well known intelligence and competence of the Princes of Gwynedd.
 Would Llywelyn ap Gruffudd really have thought to build a defensive stronghold here?
 Would anyone?
-Compare the situation of Ewloe with any other Welsh built castles, Dinas Bran for example, with their often astonishing positions, and it’s a struggle to see the rhyme and reason behind the building of the Castle in this ancient woodland.
+Compare the situation of Ewloe with any other Welsh built castle, Dinas Bran at Llangollen for example, with their often astonishing, ‘showy and prominent’ positions, and it’s a struggle to see the rhyme and reason behind the building of the Castle in this ancient woodland.

 Overlooked by higher ground...quite the contrast with another Welsh castle, Dinas Bran...